-So you’ve finally decided that you want to strike out and become an entrepreneur.
+So you’ve finally made up your mind about what you want to strike out and become an entrepreneur.
 You’ve dreamt about being your own boss and you’ve read about entrepreneurs who successfully transitioned their business from a startup to a big business and plan to be one of them.
 So where do you start?

 What is a business plan?